Blog

 In addition, the buyer must cover the expense for a percolation test to determine whether the lot is buildable.
 In the event of a negative test, additional costs will be tacked on in order to move forward with construction.
 For more information about building a home on your own land, visit Keystone Custom Homes’ On Your Lot FAQ page.

-When deciding whether to buy or build a house, renovating an existing home offers the option of customization at a lower price than a new construction home.
+Renovating an existing home offers the option of customization at a lower price than a new construction home.
 However, renovations aren’t always straightforward and may end up costing more in the long run.
 Consider the following costs of renovation vs. new construction.

 After finalizing the purchase, homeowners are tasked with planning renovations – a tedious and often time-consuming process before any upgrades are made.
 The planning phase of renovations includes:

 Remaining within the established budget is often a challenge, as hidden costs tend to add up in various forms.
 Because inspectors can’t move anything during a home inspection, costly issues that weren’t originally identified can increase the renovation bill.
-Rotted foundation wood, asbestos issues, and electrical or plumbing systems that don’t meet code are examples of roadblocks in the renovation process that delay progress and drain funds from your budget.

 The price of new construction at signing is higher when choosing a new home vs. an old home, but renovation costs can match or exceed new construction in the long-term.
-Buying new construction is more straight-foward and you can customize the home to your exact preferences vs. completing laborious renovations on an older home.
+Buying new construction is more straightforward and you can customize the home to your exact preferences vs. completing laborious renovations on an older home.
 To see how easy it is to start a new construction home versus starting a renovation, visit the Building Process page.

 So, is it better to buy a home or build one?
 Building new construction offers an array of benefits and the final price can be in the same ballpark as buying an existing home after renovations.
 The upfront cost of new construction includes full customization – with thousands of options to choose from – diverse location options, and the ability to build on your own land.
 Utilizing energy-efficient technology and appliances, a new construction home is built for durability and longevity.